bonartm/cookiecutter-present/{{cookiecutter.project_slug}}/README.md

 4. Optional: Write some code that generates visualizations with plotly or folium
     - look at the example files in the `visualizations` folder
     - html from visualizations is automatically generated
+    - you can also place pre-generated `.html` files in here

 5. Optional: Test your static site locally
     - check that [pandoc](https://pandoc.org/installing.html) is installed